 Wat Pa Kung

 I was told that Wat Pa Kung has the same owner as Wat Pha Nam Yoi (see above), and if you enter the cool inside of the temple there’s a miniature model of the “big brother” that made me decide to give it a visit the following day.

-Wat Pa Kung kind of reminded me of Borobudur in Indonesia, however it’s not as sophisticated and with love to the detail, frankly speaking a little plain.
-Still worth a visit, it took me about 45 minutes to reach it from central Roi Et by motorcycle.
+Wat Pa Kung kind of reminded me of Borobudur in Indonesia, however it’s not quite as sophisticated and with love to the detail, frankly speaking a little plain.
+Still worth a visit, it took me about 45 minutes to reach it from downtown Roi Et by motorbike.

 Roi Et Aquarium

 It might not be as diverse and impressive as the Siam Ocean World in Bangkok, but for 30 Baht you can’t go any wrong either.
-The Roi Et Aquarium is located near the southern end of the Bueng Phlan Chai and has 24 medium-sized tanks as well as one big 8 by 16 m sized tank in form of a underwater tunnel holding plenty of fresh water fish.
+The Roi Et Aquarium is located near the southern end of the Bueng Phlan Chai Park and has 24 medium-sized tanks as well as one big 8 by 16 m sized tank in form of an underwater tunnel holding plenty of freshwater fish.